9th Wonder: Departure from Little Brother

-Recent and current projects
+Drake

+In 2007, Drake recorded "Think Good Thoughts" over a 9th Wonder-produced beat, featuring Phonte of Little Brother.
+The track appeared on Drake's second mixtape, Comeback Season, released September 1, 2007.

 In August 2010, Drake exchanged tweets with 9th Wonder on Twitter, expressing his desire to work with him again (the first time being the production of "Think Good Thoughts" featuring Phonte and Elzhi for his 2007 mixtape Comeback Season).
 It was revealed in October 2010 that 9th Wonder would be producing for Drake on his second album, Take Care, which was released on November 15, 2011.
 However, a month prior to the release, 9th Wonder said in an interview that he would not appear on Take Care due to A&R issues.

+Subsequent production work

+Douthit went on to produce albums and songs for a wide range of artists including Murs, Jean Grae, Buckshot, David Banner, Mary J. Blige, Erykah Badu, De La Soul, and Ludacris.

 Singer Chris Brown recorded a series of rap freestyles over 9th Wonder beats.
 The first was released on July 18, 2011, on YouTube under the title "Real Hip Hop #3".
 This was followed a day later by "Real Hip Hop #4" featuring Kevin McCall.
 These tracks were included in Brown's rap mixtape Boy in Detention, released on August 5, 2011.

+Other projects

 On June 25, 2020, 9th Wonder, Terrace Martin, Kamasi Washington, and Robert Glasper announced the formation of a supergroup, Dinner Party.
 They released a single, "Freeze Tag".
 Their debut album was released on July 10, 2020.